 The Bachelor of Science in Hospitality Management prepares students for the rapidly growing hospitality industry such as restaurant and food service management, hotel management, conventions and meeting management, tourism management and other areas.
-The MBA program with an Emphasis in Hospitality and Tourism Managment also prepares students and working professionals to guide hospitality & tourism organizations in a dynamic and multi-cultural world.
+The MBA program with an Emphasis in Hospitality and Tourism Management also prepares students and working professionals to guide hospitality & tourism organizations in a dynamic and multi-cultural world.
 Visit the Hospitality and Tourism Management Department site for more details.

 Labor and Employment Studies